Basic Whole Roasted Chicken

 Instructions

-- Roast the chicken in the oven on a middle rack for 15 minutes breast side down.
-Reduce the temperature to 375 degrees F and continue roasting until the juices run clear and a thermometer inserted into the inner thigh (but not touching the bone) registers 165 degrees F, about 50 minutes to 1 hour.
+- Reduce temperature: Lower the oven temperature to 375°F (190°C) and continue roasting until the chicken's juices run clear.
+Insert a meat thermometer into the inner thigh (without touching the bone) and cook until it reaches 165°F (74°C).
+This should take approximately 50 minutes to 1 hour.

 Notes